Sammcb/Sammcb.github.io/content/_index.md

 I do not use any AI or LLMs for my hobby coding projects, art, or writing.

 🌎 I believe the world is a better place when we treat animals, the planet, and each other with respect.
-Everyone should have the right to clean air and water, healthy food, housing, privacy, safety, love, and identity expression. ❤️
+Everyone should have the right to clean air and water, healthy food, housing, heathcare, bodily autonomy, privacy, safety, love, and identity expression. ❤️

 ## Contact